-As we have already discussed that unlike MS Word, MS Excel does not have an easy option of changing the case of words from lowercase to uppercase and so we use the formula of Uppercase.
-The only drawback of using Uppercase is that we do not have an option of selecting whether we want to change the case of all the letters or only the first letter.
+As we have already discussed, unlike MS Word, MS Excel does not have an easy option of changing the case of words from lowercase to uppercase, and so we use the formula of Uppercase.
+The only drawback of using Uppercase is that we do not choose whether we want to change the case of all the letters or only the first letter.
 It always changes the case of all the alphabets that are present in a particular cell.
 Let us try to understand how to use this formula and what parameter we should put in it.

 The format to write this formula is: